aravind2389/flipkart-landing-page/README.md

 # Flipkart Clone Project:

-This is a simple clone of webpage flipkart.com using HTML and CSS.
+This is a simple clone of webpage flipkart.com using HTML, CSS and JavaScript.
 Check out the page at https://github.com/anurag0345/flipkart-landing-page

 ## How to use: